Bhaskar365/OPENXML_C-_DOC_EXCEL_PPT/README.md

 1.)
-Document file download instruction
+Document file generation using OpenXML instruction

 Clone the repo and then give the local path of your system for triggering document file in the folder I am using .
 If you do not want the folder , use the location of your project tree.